Submission Procedure

-All submissions for AMIS 2023 need to be made electronically, via the official submission system of AMIS, within the indicated deadlines (see deadlines in the Deadlines section).
+All submissions for AMIS 2026 must be made electronically, via the official submission system of AMIS, within the indicated deadlines (see deadlines in the Deadlines section) after January 2026.

 The author submitting the paper(s) becomes the corresponding author for the paper(s).
 He or she assumes full responsibility for the following: